Eloise2000/QRTX/README.md

 For more details, you can refer to [RTX & CrowdNav Getting Started Guide](https://github.com/Starofall/RTX/wiki/RTX-&-CrowdNav-Getting-Started-Guide)

+### Supported execution strategies
+* Start training process: `python qrtx.py start Qlib`
+  * You can further change the training parameter in `/QRTX/Qlib/qworkflow.py`:
+    * `ignore_size`: How many samples are ignored to wait the effect of the change
+    * `sample_size`: How many samples of data to receive for one round
+    * `rounds`: How many rounds for training process
+    * `flag`: Using q-learning strategy is 1; random select action is 0
+  * You can finetune Q-learning parameters in `QRTX/Qlib/Analyser/Analyser.py`:
+    * `alpha`: learning rate
+    * `gamma`: the value of future reward
+    * `epsilon`: related to epsilon-greedy action selection procedure
+* Start testing using trained q-table:
+  `python qrtx.py test Qlib [q_table csv file path]`

 ### Abstractions
 RTX has the following abstractions that can be implemented for any given service:
 * PreProcessor - To handle Big Data volumes of data, this is used to reduce the volume